-Remember: if you are cohabiting without being married, your partner will not be automatically entitled to a partner's pension when you die.
+Remember: if you are cohabiting without being married, your partner will not be automatically entitled to a partner's pension when you pass away.
 To be eligible for a partner's pension, your partner must meet certain conditions.
-For example, you must have a cohabitation contract executed before a civil-law notary that must be submitted to PMT.
+For example, you must have a cohabitation agreement drawn up by a notary or draw up a cohabitation declaration signed by you and your partner that shows that you and your partner run a joint household and that is of a care-giving nature, and send this to PMT.